Orange Creamsicle Freezer Pie

 • Preheat oven to 350 degrees F.

-• In a medium bowl using a fork stir gelatin with 1/2 cup flour and 1/4 cup butter.
-Make fine crumbles.
+• In a medium bowl, use a fork to stir the gelatin with 1/2 cup of flour and 1/4 cup of butter until the mixture forms fine crumbs.

-• In another medium bowl stir 1/2 cup flour, with 1/2 cup sugar, and 1/4 cup butter, plus 1 teaspoon vanilla.
+• In another medium bowl, stir together 1/2 cup flour, 1/2 cup sugar, 1/4 cup butter, and 1 teaspoon vanilla.
 Also, use a fork to mix and make crumbles.

-• Line a baking sheet with parchment paper and sprinkle on it the orange crumbles.
-Next, sprinkle on the vanilla crumbles, and slightly mix them by hand.
+• Line a baking sheet with parchment paper, then sprinkle the orange crumbles on top.
+Next, add the vanilla crumbles and gently mix them by hand.

 • Bake for 7-8 minutes and do NOT stir.

-• Remove from the oven and let cool completely before storing into an airtight container in the fridge.
+• Remove from the oven and let cool completely before storing in an airtight container in the fridge.
 When ready to use, take a fork and stir them first.

 • You will have 3 cups of crumbles.